chavanpranali09/SQL-Project---Retail-Sales-Analysis/README.md

 WHERE
     category = 'Beauty';

--- Q.5 Write a SQL query to find all transactions where the total_sale is greater than 1000.
+**Q.5 Write a SQL query to find all transactions where the total_sale is greater than 1000.**
 SELECT *
 FROM retail_sale
 WHERE
     total_sale > 1000;

--- Q.6 Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category.
+**Q.6 Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category.**
 SELECT
     category, gender, COUNT(*) AS total_transactions FROM